 Senior Curator – Film, Documents, Artefacts

-The funeral will be on 4 February at 11am, at St. Thomas Anglican Church, North Sydney.
+The funeral was held on 4 February at 11am, at St. Thomas Anglican Church, North Sydney.

-Pat’s daughter Jenny has said all are welcome.
-She’s asking that in lieu of flowers, donations be made to dementia research.
+Pat’s daughter Jenny had stated all were welcome.
+She asked that in lieu of flowers, donations be made to dementia research.

 The church is where Ken G Hall’s funeral service was held, and where he filmed The Silence of Dean Maitland, so Jenny and her brother Simon feel that the venue is fitting and right.